PanPraescribens/primitive-survival/README.md

  - Fixed: metal dupe exploit melting down nails and spikes - thanks @Tels, @Shibby
  - Fixed: adding an oddball item (like a mechanical part) to an altar crashes the game - thanks @Hexedian
  - Fixed: nail and spike placement makes block face invisible glitch - thanks @Tels
+ - COULD NOT RECREATE: weir trap broken with latest release?  off center and shift right click sometimes throws error - thanks @TechRabbit
+ - COULD NOT RECREATE: investigate this mod and medieval expansion not playing nice together @Kai
+ - COULD NOT RECREATE: Tin bronze in a lure mold just resets and adds metal to the crucible?
+Sounds like server lag so update to the latest version of my mod @Nozarati
 -------------------

  - again -  weir traps arn't working "kind of" The latest version offsets them a little, they still work but look bad.
 Also fishing lure molds will fill up, reset to 0 in a loop @TechRabbit